sturdy-dev/semantic-code-search/README.md

 In a nutshell, this application uses a [transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) machine learning model to generate embeddings of methods and functions in your codebase.
 Embeddings are information dense numerical representations of the semantics of the text/code they represent.

-Here is  great blog post by Jay Alammar which explains the concept really nicely:
+Here is a great blog post by Jay Alammar which explains the concept really nicely:
 > <https://jalammar.github.io/illustrated-word2vec/>

-When the `embed` subcommand is ran, function and method definitions are first extracted from the source files and then used for sentence embedding.
+When the app is ran with the `--embed` argument, function and method definitions are first extracted from the source files and then used for sentence embedding.
 To avoid doing this for every query, the results are compressed and saved in an `.embeddings` file.

-When the `query` subcommand is ran, embeddings are generated from the query text.
+When a query is being processed, embeddings are generated from the query text.
 This is then used in a 'nearest neighbor' search to discover function or methods with similar embeddings.
 We are basically comparing the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between vectors.

 ### Model